pisqa/openproject-selenium-pom-demo/README.md

 mvn test
 ```

-The tests should take no more then a couple of minutes to run, and display the following results:
+The tests should take no more than a couple of minutes to run, and display the following results:

 ![Execution results](src/main/resources/execution-results.JPG)